 First off, how can each of us best protect our own health, and those around us?
 Neil Donahue, our resident expert on atmospheric particles and a signatory of the cautionary July letter to the World Health Organization, will delve into the difference between droplets and aerosols, the importance of wearing masks, and whether fomites (surfaces) are important in coronavirus transmission.

 How do masks protect us, anyway?
 Pleated surgical masks, homemade cloth masks, cartridge respirators, or replaceable filter media -- there are so many types.
 Even before the pandemic, filter masks were important to countless people in a wide range of professions from health care to heavy industry, not to mention individuals exposed to smoke from wildfires, severe pollution, or sawdust from weekend woodworking.
 We've talked before about B-Corporations, whose goals include public benefits as well as financial gain.
 One such company, Minneapolis-based Breathe99, originally meant for protection from urban pollution, was already getting underway as COVID-19 began spreading around the U.S. If you've seen me in person in the last few months (indoors, anyway), you probably saw me wearing their B2 mask.
 Breathe99's filter expert Alison Lee will share the story of the company and fill us in on the whys and wherefores of optimum filtration: layers, fibers, pore size, electrostatic effects, and proper fit.
+Update: the Breathe99 mask has been chosen as one of Time Magazine’s Best Inventions of 2020!
 Note: salongoers will be eligible for a special discount on the B2 mask; if a lot of folks are interested, we may be able to set up a bulk order for an even lower price.
 (If you email me interest or questions, please be sure to include "salon" in the Subject line!)

 Over the past nine months, we have all gotten used to a "new normal" of limiting interactions with other people, mask-wearing when we're out and about, and doing meetings and other events online whenever possible.
 The last contagion on this scale was a particularly deadly influenza pandemic, spread in part by troop movements during World War I and lasting from early 1918 until the spring of 1920.
 (Can you imagine the peril and isolation felt by people back in 1918 -- before Zoom, Facebook, email, and online commerce?
 Before TV, and just as radio was catching on?
 Before even widespread access to telephones?)
 Dubbed the Spanish Flu (although it did not originate in Spain, they were neutral in the war so able to report on it and so were left with the nickname), it afflicted a third of the world's population and killed tens of millions of people (different analyses differ greatly on how many -- estimates range from 20 to 100 million).
 But as with COVID, it was worse in some places than others.
 Researchers at Carnegie Mellon have looked at the correlation of fatality rates in that pandemic with air pollution.
 Edson Severnini, assistant professor of Economics and Public Policy, will share insights gleaned from this analysis, and the implications for our region.